-Engaging with our shareholders remains a key priority for the Board, and the Board is committed to maintaining this dialogue to ensure that we continue to explain to shareholders the various facets of our business model and Mylan's differentiated platform.
+As noted on page [•], engaging with our shareholders remains a key priority for the Board, and the Board is committed to maintaining this dialogue to ensure that we continue to explain to shareholders the various facets of our business model and Mylan's differentiated platform.
 The dialogue also ensures that we are informed by shareholder perspectives on topics that matter most to them, including with respect to compensation.